Riverside Park South

 The 79th Street Boat Basin, including the northernmost A-Dock, was constructed in 1937 during the tenure of Robert Moses as Parks Commissioner.
 It was designed as the “Recreational Boating Gateway to New York City.”
 The Boat Basin was built as part of the project to cover the tracks of the New York Central Railroad’s West Side Line, which also included a multi-level entry and exit from the Henry Hudson Parkway, all under the name of the 79th Street Grade Crossing Elimination Structure.
 The Works Project Administration provided funding for the project, which created the Freedom Tunnel, an underground parking garage, a restaurant, and the marina.

 - NYC PARKS COMPLETES RECONSTRUCTION OF HISTORIC 79th STREET BOAT BASIN A-DOCK

 - Parks Hosts Marina Day at the 79th Street Boat Basin

-- Summer on the Hudson: Pilates in the Park
+- Summer on the Hudson: Moving for Life

 - Summer on the Hudson: Yoga Evening Salute to the Sun